micahwoods/atcweb3/content/post/atc-content-survey-results/index.md

 ## For written content, which do you prefer?

 I asked "For blog posts and other written content, if you had a choice, would you prefer?" to the blog email group, and the results were clear.

-69% were happy to get all the turf info they can, and answered "Both!".
-26% prefer short content more frequently, and only 5% prefer longer content shared less frequently.
+{{< figure src="q3.jpg" >}}

 These results were clear and I omitted this question from the survey link I shared on Twitter.